Loading NuWatt Energy...

 The Section 48E Investment Tax Credit provides a 30% credit on commercial solar installations that meet prevailing wage and apprenticeship requirements.
 This is the cornerstone federal incentive for commercial solar.

-Modified Accelerated Cost Recovery System (MACRS) allows businesses to depreciate commercial solar equipment over 5 years, with 20% bonus depreciation in 2026.
+Modified Accelerated Cost Recovery System (MACRS) lets businesses depreciate commercial solar over 5 years.
+Under the OBBBA, 100% first-year bonus depreciation was permanently restored for equipment placed in service after January 19, 2025.

 +10% bonus